-Racial profiling is defined as a law enforcement initiated action based on an individual' s race, ethnicity, or national origin, rather than on the individual's behavior or on information identifying the individual as having engaged in criminal activity.
-The prohibition against racial profiling does not prevent legitimate law enforcement activity based on observed action and/or information regardless of race, ethnicity or national origin.
-However, racial profiling is not an acceptable police tactic and will not be tolerated.
+Racial profiling is defined by the Texas Code of Criminal Procedure as a law enforcement-initiated action based on an individual' s race, ethnicity, or national origin rather than on the individual's behavior or on information identifying the individual as having engaged in criminal activity.

 The Lampasas Police Department has mandated the use of mobile video and audio recording equipment for all police vehicles that are regularly used to make motor vehicle stops.Officers that operate vehicles and other Officers of the department also have body worn camera.
 The department policy archives the videos by policy for at least 90 days.
 Command staff randomly reviews these recordings to ensure that officers are complying with department policies.

 The Lampasas Police Department collects statistical data from citations and warnings regarding racial profiling as required by Legislature and by policy.
 This information is then compiled, analyzed, and submitted to the Texas Commission on Law Enforcement.
 A Racial Profiling report is presented annually to the City Council of Lampasas prior to March of every year.
 At this time the department provides public education about racial profiling.